-We are very excited to celebrate another major holiday with our family and church.
+We are very excited to celebrate another significant holiday with our family and church.
 Easter is right around the corner and conversations on the topic occur in our home naturally all the time.
 This year I suggested to my 5 yo Blossom to create an Easter Resurrection garden.
 My daughter was chuffed!
-After reading and discussing the story of resurrection we thought of elements that should be included in Easter garden – tomb, rock, cross and hill.
-Creating small worlds together with kids gives them perfect opportunity to think creatively.
-Children love playing with small world play scenes – it is a wonderful platform where they can use imagination to play and explore freely.
+After reading and discussing the story of resurrection we thought of elements that should be included in the Easter garden – tomb, rock, cross, and hill.
+Creating small worlds together with kids gives them the perfect opportunity to think creatively.
+Children love engaging with little world play scenes – it is a beautiful platform where they can use imagination to play and explore freely.

-While working together on a project it is important to focus on process and not so much on the result.
-It is also necessary to remind children that we need to put the best effort in everything that we do.
+While working together on a project, it is essential to focus on the process and not so much on the result.
+It is also necessary to remind children that we need to put the best effort into everything that we do.
 We talk about textures, discuss what’s coming next and brainstorm ways to complete the task.

-With older children it is great to start the whole project a bit earlier – plant seeds and watch the garden grow.
-We decided to seeded up the process and went to garden shop to choose plants for our Easter garden.
+With older children, it is great to start the whole project a bit earlier – plant seeds and watch the garden grow.
+We decided to speed up the process and went to a garden shop to choose plants for our Easter garden.

 Materials we used to make an Easter garden:

 two sticks to make a cross ( we just hammered them with nails, but wood glue or tying sticks together with a piece of string works too)

 picked a wide plastic bowl – something we had at our disposal.
 It worked like a charm because the grass had quite deep roots.
 Next time I plan to use something not so deep, probably a wide garden planter will do a great job – something we can use for feeding wild birds later on.

 scooped plants out into the bowl and placed them around the tomb (a small plant pot).